Powered by Smartsupp LinkedIn Share

 Glycopeptide analysis approach utilizing sample preparation and subsequent MS detection is effectively used at Mabion to determine the glycosylation site occupancy for comprehensive drug characterization studies.
 Occupancy of the asparagine glycosylation site on rituximab Fc region is evaluated by semi qualitative measurements and specified as a ratio of glycosylated antibody to the sum of its glycosylated and non glycosylated forms.

 HILIC method with fluorescence (FLD) detection is considered to be the most suitable approach for released total glycan content routine analysis in light of its robustness, accuracy and reproducibility [9].
-Such analytical technique is available at Mabion for drug substance and product release in GMP conditions.
+Such analytical technique is available at Mabion for drug substance and product release in the GMP conditions.
 It provides efficient separation, relative quantification and comparison of key glycoforms, e.g. afucosylated species, for reference and biosimilar drug (see Figure 5).
 Noteworthy, the method employs RapiFluor-MS rather than traditional 2-AB as labeling agent, enhancing fluorescence intensity signal and mass spectrometry ionization for potential application of MS detection.
 Moreover, Mabion offers other methods based on released glycan analysis (see Figure 6) for monosaccharide quantification and sialic acid content determination (with additional distinction of Neu5Ac and Neu5Gc glycans using RP-UHPLC with FLD detection).

 Figure 5 Comparison of glycosylation profile by HILIC-UHPLC-FLD for a reference (black line) and biosimilar (blue line) drug.
 Chromatogram fragments, where the differences in the afucosylated glycoforms (G0, Man5, G1, Man6) are particularly prominent, are presented.